cu-library/ezproxy-config-lint/README.md

 The `-annotate` flag makes the tool print the whole file, not just lines which raise warnings.
 The tool uses non-zero exit codes to indicate problems: `1` means at least one issue was found, `2` means the linter experienced an error and could not continue.

+Checks performed by this linter are explained in more detail in the [CHECKS](CHECKS.md) documentation.

 ## Help

 ### Origin already seen on line